salsify/ember-cli-dependency-lint/README.md

-# dependency-lint
+# ember-cli-dependency-lint

-This addon adds lint tests that verify only one version of any given addon will be activated for the final app.
+This addon adds lint tests that verify only one version of any given addon will be activated in the final built application.

 ## Motivation